Fantasticos/V2X_SJTU/README.md

 ## 4. Before Communication
-Suppose you connect through a wire, so the ip address of V2X device is 192.168.253.10.
+Suppose you connect through a wire, the ip address of V2X device will be 192.168.253.10.
 If you connect wirelessly, just replace the ip with 192.168.10.1

 **IMPORTANT**
 You should change your ip address according to your target address.
 For example, if you want to connect to 192.168.253.10 with Ethernet, you have to change your own ipv4 address to be 192.168.253.x, x can be replaced by any integer from 0 to 255 except 10 (you cannot set your ip to be identical with your device's)